 Your gift may get you in the room but your character will keep you there- Gregory Pope

-If you are not hungry for the things of God
+If you are not hungry for the things of God then you are full of self.

 My parents have always taught me that gifts get you in the room but it takes much more to keep you there.
 It takes cultivating the fruit of the Spirit in your life.
 They have also taught me that the anointing is the atmosphere changer.
 The anointing sets you apart, breaks yokes and bondages, removes burdens, brings overflow, empowers and moves you into the supernatural.